Borden-Carleton: Confederation Bridge Project

 The project was named Confederation Bridge and upon its opening on May 31, 1997, the ferry service closed after 70 years of daily operation; the vessels were transferred to other services or sold off and the ferry wharves, terminals and other shore-based facilities were decommissioned and dismantled.

 After the completion of the Confederation Bridge, Borden's economy shrank as the influx of workers left the town and province and as some of the laid-off or retired ferry workers moved away.
 The federal government provided "Fixed Link Adjustment Funds" which saw the development of a tourist shopping complex on the property of the former railway yard, which is now named "Gateway Village".

 The adjustment funding also paid for the expansion of the town's industrial park to accommodate new manufacturing interests and today the majority of Borden residents are employed in local manufacturing or service industries or in the tourism sector.
 Major employers include Master Packaging (a subsidiary of J.D.
-Irving Limited), Silliker Glass (a glass supplier and Kawneer Aluminum fabricator), Confederation Cove Mussels, and Transcontinental Printing (division of Transcontinental Media).
+Irving Limited), Silliker Glass (a glass supplier and Kawneer Aluminum fabricator), Confederation Cove Mussels, MacDougall Steel Erectors Inc, and Transcontinental Printing (division of Transcontinental Media).

 There is an ongoing government effort to find a new use for the Amherst Head staging facility now abandoned by SCI since the completion of the Confederation Bridge construction project.

 Borden-Carleton Fire Department

 The Borden-Carleton Fire Department was established in 1929, formally being named the Borden Fire Department.
 The Fire Department serves the local areas of Borden-Carleton, Cape Traverse, Augustine Cove, North Carleton, Searletown, Albany Corner, and Tryon.
-The Fire Department operates off of an annual budget from Town Council which usually serves at about $50,000 dollars per year.
+The Fire Department operates off of an annual budget from Town Council which usually serves at about $50,000 per year.
 They also partake in different fundraisers throughout the year to help them buy new equipment.

 They have a Fire Station on Borden Avenue, and operate out of a 4 bay station.
 It was renovated in 2015 to take over the former police departments spot in the same building.
 They have 4 trucks including a, 2005 Ford F-650 Rescue Van, 2004 GMC Pumper Truck, 2002 Tanker Truck (formerly a milk truck), and a 2014 Metalfab Pumper Truck.
 They operate under the command of Fire Chief Shawn Jessome, and Deputy Chief Larry Allen.
-The Fire Department has 20 active Firefighter's as well as 7 active Junior Firefighters.
-They are composed of 1 Fire Chief, 1 Deputy Chief, 3 Captains, and 15 Firefighters.
+The Fire Department has 22 active Firefighter's as well as 1 active Junior Firefighter.
+They are composed of 1 Fire Chief, 1 Deputy Chief, 3 Captains, and 17 Firefighters.